Install from Repository (Debian, Ubuntu)

 Update your package listing

-Starting with Opencast 9, Elasticsearch is now a dependency.
-Our packages do not explicitly depend on Elasticsearch because it runs externally to Opencast.
-By default we expect Elasticsearch to be running on the admin node, however you can configure the URL in Opencast's configuration files.
+Starting with Opencast 14, OpenSearch is now a dependency.
+Our packages do not explicitly depend on OpenSearch because it runs externally to Opencast.
+By default we expect OpenSearch to be running on the admin node, however you can configure the URL in Opencast's configuration files.

-In our repository we provide validated Elasticsearch packages copied from the upstream repository.
+In our repository we provide validated OpenSearch packages copied from the upstream repository.
 Installation can be accomplished by running the following:

 For a basic installation (All-In-One) just run: